woojiahao/tp/docs/UserGuide.md

 **Notes:**

 1. Amounts can be exactly `$0.00` as users may want to simply track that a transaction is present but not specify the amount.
-User might also want to track financial events not involving currency exchange, such as barter trading, free gifts, etc
+User might also want to track financial events not involving currency exchange, such as barter trading, free gifts, etc.
 2. Intervals work by filtering by the specified time period.
    1. For `day` intervals, only transactions of the same day are found.
    2. For `week` intervals, only transactions of the same [week of year](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/temporal/WeekFields.html#weekOfYear()) are found.